-- Let’s Keep Talking is for when you do need more than just a friendly chat.
+- Let’s Keep Talking is for when you need more than just a friendly chat.
 Professional counselors are available to meet and address any more complex issues.
 Students who have paid the student health fee receive two free appointments every semester as part of their CAPS counseling visit allotment.

 Our diverse group of consultants and counselors come from Indiana University Health Center’s Counseling and Psychological Services (CAPS) and the School of Education’s Department of Counseling and Educational Psychology.

 Drop in to talk informally with a Let’s Talk Now consultant about anything at all.
 Counselors are available to talk and there’s no pressure to continue beyond this free and confidential initial conversation.

 Spring 2018 Let’s Talk Now Hours:

 Wednesdays, 10:00-11:45 a.m.